golioth/developer-training/website/docs/zephyr-training/02_helloworld/install_nrf_connect_desktop.md

 ## Why Do I Need These Tools?

-Our live Zephyr training uses a Kasm container to host the build environment.
+Our live Zephyr training uses a Codespaces container to host the build environment.
 The good news is that the tools will already be set up for you.
-The bad news is that Zephyr's `west flash` command that is commonly used to program devices is not available because of USB sharing issues between the browser-based Kasm and your computer.
+The bad news is that Zephyr's `west flash` command that is commonly used to program devices is not available because of USB sharing issues between the browser-based Codespaces and your computer.

-The solution to this issue is to download your compiled application binary from the Kasm container, and flash it to the device using Nordic's desktop tools on your local machine.
+The solution to this issue is to download your compiled application binary from the Codespaces container, and flash it to the device using Nordic's desktop tools on your local machine.

 ## Installation